Imagine a world without online shops, a world where you have to power through a crowd of people to buy necessities and sacrifice hours of your day.

 Customers feel comfortable shopping from online stores that display information in their language.
 It builds trust and increases the ease of shopping.

-Language has a direct impact on our shopping preferences.
+Professional language has a direct impact on our shopping preferences.
 In fact, 40% of Europeans never buy anything in a non-native language.

 If you are selling globally, then using the English language would be a profitable decision.